 Does your dog have itchy, gunky, smelly or even painful ears that don’t seem to get better?
-If you answered yes, you’re not alone.
+You’re not alone.
 Dog ear infections are one of the main reasons people take their dogs to the vet.

 - Head tilting towards the side with the infection

 - Head shaking